ibm-cloud-docs/vmwaresolutions/services/mcv_addviewdeleteclusters.md

 New deployments of vCenter Server multizone instances are no longer supported.
 You can still add and delete clusters, add and remove ESXi servers, and add and delete storage for existing multizone instances.
 {: deprecated}

-You can add workload and edge services clusters to VMware® vCenter Server® multizone instances.
+You can add workload and edge gateway clusters to VMware® vCenter Server® multizone instances.
 When no longer needed, delete the clusters from your instance.

 ## Procedure to add workload clusters to vCenter Server multizone instances
 {: #mcv_addviewdeleteclusters-workload-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources** > **vCenter Server** from the left navigation pane.
-2. In the **vCenter Server** table, click the multizone instance that you want to add the edge services cluster to.
+2. In the **vCenter Server** table, click the multizone instance that you want to add the edge gateway cluster to.
 3. Click the **Infrastructure** tab and click **Add** on the upper right of the **Workload cluster** table.
 4. On the **Cluster** page, enter the cluster name.
 5. Select the **CPU model**, the amount of **RAM**, and the **Number of bare metal servers**.